haoosz/CiPR/README.md

 ![teaser](img/pipe.png)

-*TL;DR: A simple cross-attention mechanism is efficient to disentangle visual concepts, i.e., attribute and object concepts, enhancing CZSL performance.*
+*TL;DR: We present an efficient GCD framework that designs a novel semi-supervised clustering method to generate reliable and high-purity cross-instance positive relations, incorporated into joint contrastive learning.*

 ---